 How does Safe Work Australia improve the safety of Australian workers?

-SWA aims to improve the work health and safety results and workers compensation in Australia on behalf of the commonwealth, states and territories, and their workers.
-As a government body it has many responsibilities.
-One of which, requires them to put together examples of legislation that may be taken on board by each of the states and territories.
+A key goal of SWA is to improve the health and safety of workers.
+They also deal with workers’ compensation in Australia on behalf of the Commonwealth, states and territories – and their workers.
+As a government body, SWA has many responsibilities, including drafting legislation that may be adopted by each Australian state and territory.

-However, while SWA provides good information on Occupational Health and Safety for Australian workers, it sometimes lacks the ability to address issues for the self-employed.
-To address this SWA has funded the the Australian Bureau of Statistics to collect and study the results of ALL work–related injuries.
+However, while SWA provides useful information on work health and safety for Australian workers, it sometimes lacks the ability to address issues for the self-employed.
+To address this, SWA has funded the Australian Bureau of Statistics to collect and study the results of all work–related injuries.

-Thinking about getting involved to promote and raise awareness of OHS issues in your workplace or community?
-Getting involved is simpler than you think!
+Are you thinking about getting involved and raising awareness of WHS issues in your workplace or community?
+Getting involved is simpler than you think.

 There are three main ways to get on board: